ElijahMingLiu/awsml/README.md

-# awsml
+# Just for easy use of SageMaker
-AWSML is easy to use!
+just do!